nicklockwood/GLView/README.md

 GLModel methods
 --------------------

+    + (GLModel *)modelNamed:(NSString *)nameOrPath;

+This method loads the model file specified by the nameOrPath paramater and returns a GLModel.
+The model is cached so that any subsequent `modelNamed` calls for the same file will return the exact same copy of the model.
+In a low memory situation, this cache will be cleared.

+The name can include a file extension.
+If it doesn't, .obj is assumed.
+The name may also include a full or partial file path.
+Like the GLImage imageNamed: function, modelNamed: can load models outside of the application bundle, such as from the application documents folder.
+However, because these models are cached, it is unwise to load models in this way if they are likely to be replaced or deleted while the app is running, as this may result in unexpected behaviour.

     + (GLModel *)modelWithContentsOfFile:(NSString *)path;
     - (GLModel *)initWithContentsOfFile:(NSString *)path;

 These methods load a GLModel from a file.
 The path parameter can be a full or partial path.
 For partial paths it is assumed that the path is relative to the application resource folder.
 The format is inferred from the file extension; Currently only .obj (Wavefront) and .model (Apple's GLEssentials sample code model format) files are accepted.
 Models loaded in this way are not cached or de-duplicated in any way.
-Note that is is also possible to use the @2x and ~ipad/~iphone filename suffixes to specify different models for different devices, which is useful if you wish to provide more detailed models for higher-end devices.
+Note that is is also possible to use the @2x and ~ipad filename suffixes to specify different models for different devices, which is useful if you wish to provide more detailed models for higher-end devices.

     - (GLModel *)initWithContentsOfFile:(NSString *)path;
     - (GLModel *)initWithData:(NSData *)data;